A Guide to the Weather and Climate in Vanuatu

 January Weather in Vanuatu

 The year begins hot, humid, and rainy in Vanuatu, in the heart of the wet season and peak cyclone period.
-Expect frequent tropical showers, high humidity, and the possibility of cyclones, keep an eye on weather alerts and follow local guidance if a storm approaches.
-Despite the wet conditions, the islands remain lively with local festivities and a tropical atmosphere perfect for exploring between showers.
+Expect frequent tropical showers, high humidity and the possibility of cyclones, keep an eye on weather alerts and follow local guidance if a storm approaches.
+Despite the wet conditions, the islands remain lively with New Year celebrations and often very few tourists, so you can enjoy the "Blue Holes" and "Champagne Beaches" all to yourself.

 Average temperature: 30°C / 86°F (day), 23°C / 73.4°F (night)